Is flavor discrete?: Introduction

 \section{Introduction}

 The question in the title is essentially about relevance of the discrete symmetries for explanation of the observed flavor structures (see reviews \cite{Feruglio:2019ybq}, \cite{Ding:2023htn}, \cite{Chauhan:2023faf}, \cite{Xing:2020ijf} and references therein, also \cite{ff} and \cite{Trautner:2023xai}).
-The latter include quark masses and mixing, lepton masses and mixing, CP violating phases.
+They include quark masses and mixing, lepton masses and mixing, CP violating phases.
 Are discrete symmetries behind these flavor structures?
 If so, the doubt is that we apply them in right way.
-And probably something is missing that eventually will turn out to be the key for understanding the picture.
+Probably something is missing that eventually will turn out to be the key for understanding whole the picture.

-The content of the talk is (i) Bottom-up: data and hints; (ii) From traditional symmetry to modular symmetry.
+The talk covers the following issues (i) Bottom-up: data and hints; (ii) From traditional symmetry to modular symmetry.
 Two problems; (iii) On model building.
 Examples; (iv) Further complications and ``pollution''.